-This booklet contains the forms and schedules required by most corporations.
-If you need additional forms, we encourage you to visit our website at www.dor.ga.gov, where you can download forms and obtain up-to-date tax information and news from the Department of Revenue.
+This booklet contains the instructions required by most corporations.
+If you need forms, we encourage you to visit our website at http://dor.georgia.gov, where you can download forms and obtain up-to-date tax information and news from the Department of Revenue.